pragyaai/ndna/_llm/FAQ.md

 **Significance:** This ensures that each generation follows a near-optimal semantic path with minimal unnecessary epistemic reconfiguration.
 The conditions derive from information geometry, where geodesics minimize Fisher metric length {% cite amari2016information %}.

-## How can latent genome divergence be formally quantified across ÆTHER generations, and what metric ensures epistemic continuity?
+✶ **How can latent genome divergence be formally quantified across ÆTHER generations, and what metric ensures epistemic continuity?**

-Latent genome divergence quantifies the change in epistemic traits between generations.
+➠ Latent genome divergence quantifies the change in epistemic traits between generations.
 For latent genome

 $$
 \mathcal{G}^{(t)}(x) =